cedadev/jasmin-workshop/exercises/ex09/README.md

    ![Toolbar](./images/select_cell_format.png)

-   Once you have completed the content, press `Shift+Enter` to see the formatted version.
+   Once you have completed the content, press <kbd>Shift</kbd>+<kbd>Enter</kbd> to see the formatted version.
 If you need to edit a formatted cell, just double-click into it.

    Here is an example cell shown first in `markdown` format...